 What are the advantages, disadvantages, and risks of IUI?

-The IUI procedure is relatively safe, easy and non-invasive.
+IUI for male and female infertility is relatively safe, easy and non-invasive.
 It is also much faster and less costly than IVF.

 The major disadvantage of IUI is the significantly lower live birth rate than IVF.